RadarDAO-xyz/radar-contracts/README.md

   2. the project mint fee
   3. total balance
 - There is also a globally defined max mint fee (called protocol fee), that all project mint fees cannot exceed
+- The `RadarVideoNFT` contract is tied to the `RadarEditions` contract, which is used to store the video metadata
+  - The ID for each video in `RadarVideoNFT` is tied to the ID of each project in `RadarEditions`

 ## Test scripts